Jonathan has a bachelor's degree in English and a strong interest in examining America's healthcare system.

-Imagine living in a world where you never have to fill out a health insurance form.
-Where you never have to pay a premium or a deductible for your doctor’s visit.
-A world where a diagnosis of cancer or some other unthinkable illness would never immediately be followed by thoughts like how will I pay for my treatment or what if I lose my house because of my medical bills?
-A world where the names Humana, Aetna, Kaiser and Cigna carry no meaning.
-In every major industrialized nation, that world is a reality.
-Every major industiralized nation, that is, except the United States.
+Imagine living in a world where you never have to fill out a health insurance form or pay a premium or a deductible for your doctor’s visit—a world where a diagnosis of cancer or some other unthinkable illness would never immediately be followed by thoughts like, "How will I pay for my treatment?" or "What if I lose my house because of my medical bills?"
+A world where the names Humana, Aetna, Kaiser, and Cigna carry no meaning.
+In every major industrialized nation, that world is a reality—every major industrialized nation, that is, except the United States.

-We are essentially the only developed country in the world which does not have universal healthcare.
-Here in the US of A, over 28 million people have no health insurance, and about 45,000 of them die each year because of it.
-This means that since the Affordable Care Act was signed into law in 2010, roughly 360 thousand Americans have died because they had no health insurance.
-360 thousand.
-That’s like one-hundred twenty 911 terrorist attacks.
-360 thousand people who would have had a chance to live if they were a citizen of Canada, England, Iceland, France, Germany, or almost any other industrialized nation.
-They died because they were Americans.
+We are essentially the only developed country in the world that does not have universal healthcare.
+Here in the US of A, over 28 million people have no health insurance, and about 45,000 die each year because of it.
+This means that since the Affordable Care Act was signed into law in 2010, roughly 360,000 Americans have died because they had no health insurance.
+Three hundred sixty thousand.
+That’s like 120 9/11 terrorist attacks.
+Three hundred sixty thousand people who would have had a chance to live if they were a citizen of Canada, England, Iceland, France, Germany, or almost any other industrialized nation; they died because they were Americans.

 In a single-payer healthcare system, we would all pay a little more in taxes with the knowledge that if we ever become sick or injured, we don’t have to worry at all about paying for treatment.
 With all the stress, pain, and anxiety that comes along with illness and injury, we would never on top of all that have to think will my insurance cover this?
 I am happy to have my taxes raised if it means that every American (including myself) may be forever free from that thought.

 - Does the U.S. Really Need a Huge Boost in Military Spending?